Keyboard shortcuts

 cargo-athena emits one WorkflowTemplate per template, wired via templateRef.
 Argo’s submit-time validator before 3.6 cannot resolve {{tasks.X.outputs.*}} across a templateRef boundary, so any multi-step workflow fails instantly with failed to resolve {{tasks.a.outputs.…}}.

-This is intrinsic to the one-template-per-function model and was fixed in Argo 3.6 — the emitted YAML is correct and passes 3.6/3.7/4.0 unchanged.
+This was fixed in Argo 3.6: the emitted YAML is correct and passes 3.6/3.7/4.0 unchanged.
 Older versions may still work for trivial cases; use at your own risk.

 Live badges